chanmj96/Wumpus_World/README.md

 Final Note
 ----------
-In cases where gold is unreachable to the player, computer moves back to starting position avoiding loss of more points.
-This strategy maintains a high average score which you can see with the following command:
+In cases where gold is unreachable to the player, computer moves back to the starting position avoiding loss of more points.
+This strategy maintains a high average score which you can see with the following commands:

-    Navigate to the Wumpus_World-master directory
+    cd ..
+(Wumpus_World-master directory)
     make score